HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 Uncertainty Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The hypernets_processor uses a Monte Carlo (MC) approach (see Supplement 1 to the “Guide
+to the expression of uncertainty in measurement”, (BIPM et al., 2008b) to propagate uncertainties and
+error-correlations between product levels.
+This MC approach is implemented using the PUNPY module
+from the open-source CoMet toolkit.
+PUNPY is a Python software package to propagate random, structured
+and systematic uncertainties through a given measurement function.
+For further info on PUNPY, we refer to
+De Vis & Hunt (in prep.), the CoMet website9 and the PUNPY documentation10.
+In short, we first implement each of the processing steps as a numerical measurement function (e.g.
+measurement function in Section 3.2.2), i.e. a Python function which takes the input quantities (for which
+we are propagating the uncertainties) as arguments and returns the measurand (for which we are calculating
+the uncertainties as output).
+PUNPY then generates MC samples of the input quantities (taking into account
+the error correlation) proportional to the joint Probability Distribution Function (PDF) of the provided

-Uncertainties are propagated from product to product using the punpy tool (see also `the punpy ATBD' <https://punpy.readthedocs.io/en/latest/content/atbd.html>`_), which is part of the NPL CoMet toolkit.
+Uncertainties are propagated from product to product using Monte Carlo (MC) approach (see `Supplement 1 to the “Guide
+to the expression of uncertainty in measurement”<https://www.bipm.org/documents/20126/2071204/JCGM_101_2008_E.pdf>`_)
+This MC approach is implemented using the punpy module (see also `the punpy ATBD <https://punpy.readthedocs.io/en/latest/content/atbd.html>`_)
-A metrological approach is followed, where for each processing stage, a measurement function is defined, as well as the input quantities and the measurand.
+from the open-source `CoMet toolkit<https://www.comet-toolkit.org/>`_.
+A metrological approach is followed, where for each processing stage, a measurement function is defined,
-The uncertainties are then propagated from product to product using a Monte Carlo (MC) approach.
-For a detailed description of the MC method, we refer to `Supplement 1 to the
-"Guide to the expression of uncertainty in measurement" - Propagation of distributions using a Monte Carlo method <https://www.bipm.org/utils/common/documents/jcgm/JCGM_101_2008_E.pdf>`_.
+as well as the input quantities and the measurand.

 Here we summarise the main steps and detail how these were implemented for HYPERNETS.
 The main stages consist of: